dlapiduz/certbot-s3front/README.md

 - Both HTTP and HTTPS traffic are enabled in the CloudFront Distrubtion.
 This is important for certificate validation, at least while you get your certificate.
 - An IAM policy with the permissions needed for this plugin.
 A [sample policy](sample-aws-policy.json) has been provided.

+Note: If you're setting up both an apex and a `www.` domain, they'll have a respective S3 bucket each.
+You'll need to update the IAM policy to include access to both buckets.

 ### Setup

 1. Install the letsencrypt client [https://letsencrypt.readthedocs.org/en/latest/using.html#installation](https://letsencrypt.readthedocs.org/en/latest/using.html#installation)